Rostlab/nalaf/README.md

     pytnon setup.py install
     python -m nala.download_corpora

+ If you want to run the unit tests do:

+    python setup.py test

  Note: When we eventually register the package on pypi, the first 3 steps will be replaced with just this next one:

     pip install nala